On March 12, 2019, the Zillow Q1 2019 Home Price Expectations Survey results were released. This survey is done on a quarterly basis.

 As one can see from the above chart, the average expectation is that the residential real estate market, as depicted by the U.S. Zillow Home Value Index, will continually climb.

-The detail of the Q1 2017 Home Price Expectations Survey (pdf) is interesting.
-Of the 100+ survey respondents, only six (of the displayed responses) forecasts a cumulative price decrease through 2021, and only one of those forecasts is for a double-digit percentage decline.
-That forecast is from Mark Hanson, who foresees a 22.97% cumulative price decrease through 2021.
+The detail of the Q1 2019 Home Price Expectations Survey is interesting.
+Of the 100+ survey respondents, only three (of the displayed responses) forecasts a cumulative price decrease through 2023, and none of those forecasts is for a double-digit percentage decline.
+The largest decline is seen as a 7.08% cumulative price decrease through 2023.